Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 If you encounter the screen returning to an idle Youtube screensaver, simply say, “Ok Google, Activate Menu.”
 You should be reconnected to the Recharge Room.

 ### Google Chromecast stuck on loading wheel
 This means that the Internet is out.
 Try disconnecting and then reconnecting the router power.
-Double check that the WiFi is up, and the Recharge Room should reconnect.
+Double check that the WiFi is up, and if so, the Recharge Room should be reconnected.

 ### Google speaker is suddenly playing music

-If you find your recharge room suddenly playing music then this means someone probably told the Google Assistant to do so.
-Simply say “Ok Google Stop” and it should go back to the way things were.
+If you find your recharge room suddenly playing music then this means someone has told the Google Assistant to do so.
+Simply say “Ok Google, stop” and the room should be functioning as usual.

 ## Issues Requiring Further Assistance
 * My scenes aren't activating
 * My room isn't recognizing my voice commands
 * My scenes aren't returning to the menu

-In you are experiencing the instances above, contact <a href = "mailto: support@studioelsewhere.co">support@studioelsewhere.co</a>.
+If you are experiencing the instances above, contact <a href = "mailto: support@studioelsewhere.co">support@studioelsewhere.co</a>.